 HallZOOween at the Cincinnati Zoo

 Little ghouls and boys can enjoy four spooktacular weekends of fun at the Cincinnati Zoo.
 HallZOOween is FREE with Zoo Admission!
-Help the Zoo ‘Go Green’ by bringing your own treat bag!
-Kids are encouraged to wear a costume during HallZOOween, but it is not required.
+Guests will be treated to a day of fun at the Cincinnati Zoo!
+Click here for this year’s changes to bring you a safe and fun HallZOOween.